-The redox and acid-base properties of catalysts are important parameters that affect the propene selectivity and can be changed via the addition of alkaline promoters.
-Grabowski and Słoczyński (2005) [13] studied kinetic of propane ODH reaction on V_2O_5/SiO_2 pure and with the potassium additive and concluded that K strongly inhibited the consecutive propene and parallel propane combustion by blocking active centers on the catalyst surface.
-Conversely, Teixeira-Neto el al. (2008) [14] studied the behavior of V-modified MCM-22 zeolite toward propane ODH reaction and noted that ion-exchange with alkaline ions led to a decrease in cracking reactions, by removing the strong Brønsted acid sites.
-Furthermore, the changes in the physical-chemical and structural properties of different V-based catalysts have been studied for understanding the influence of alkaline promoters on catalytic performance [15, 16].
+Supported vanadium oxide catalysts are the conventional metal-based catalysts of the propane ODH reactions.
+However, its high reactivity deals with the formation of excess electrophilic oxygen species that increases the formation of CO and CO2, decreasing the selectivity to propylene [5, 6].
+The balance of acid and base sites on the V-based catalyst surface via the addition of alkaline and alkaline earth promoters has been a crucial parameter for propene selectivity control.
+The use of modifiers, such as alkali metals, can weaken the adsorption of propene on the less acidic and more basic surface of catalysts, avoiding the deep oxidation [18-20].
+Teixeira-Neto el al. (2008) [21] studied the behavior of V-modified MCM-22 zeolite toward propane ODH reaction and noted that ion-exchange with alkaline ions led to a decrease in cracking reactions, by removing the strong Brønsted acid sites.
+Furthermore, the changes in the physical-chemical and structural properties of different V-based catalysts have been studied for understanding the influence of promoters on catalytic performance [18, 22].

 The support effect is also an important factor.
-The textural properties and lower acidity of Al_2O_3 than that of other oxides such as TiO_2 and ZnO, has favored the dispersion of superficial V species [8].
-The formation of isolated tetrahedral V5+ species seems to be the most suitable for higher propene selectivity [17].
-For this reason, the use of alumina as an oxide support for V-containing catalysts for propane ODH reactions has provided higher propene selectivity [18-20].
-Several methods can be used for the synthesis of aluminum hydroxide precursors, $Al(OH)3$, or aluminum hydroxide oxides, AlO(OH), which generate transition alumina when it subjected to a heat treatment, [21-22].
+The textural properties and lower acidity of Al2O3 than that of other oxides, such as TiO2 and ZnO, has favored the dispersion of superficial V species [11].
+The formation of isolated tetrahedral V5+ species seems to be the most suitable for higher propene selectivity [23].
+For this reason, the use of alumina as an oxide support for V-containing catalysts for propane ODH reactions has provided higher propene selectivity [24-26].
+Several methods can be used for the synthesis of aluminum hydroxide precursors, Al(OH)3, or aluminum hydroxide oxides, AlO(OH), which generate transition alumina when it subjected to a heat treatment, [27, 28].

-Our goal of this study was to evaluate the catalyst performance in the propane oxidative dehydrogenation reactions, enhancing the propene selectivity via the addition of different alkaline additives over V-based catalyts supported on previously prepared alumina.
+Our goal of this study was to evaluate the promoting effect of K and Na as additive and the effect support using boehmite as precursor to increase propene selectivity of the propane ODH reaction.
+The effect of changing acid-base properties, via alkali metals addition, on V-based catalyst activity was essentially evaluated.
 Unlike the use of commercial alumina, this work also proposed the synthesis of an efficient alumina for use as a support.
-The reaction conditions were taken into account, modifying the O_2 /propane molar ratio of the reaction mixture.
+The reaction conditions were taken into account, modifying the O2/propane molar ratio of the reaction mixture.